maghuz/FormsFromWindows/README.md

 # FormsFromWindows
-The following script presents a graphical interface using python with a message that invites the user to fill out an inline form when the button is executed, it also disables the window control, preventing the user from failing to comply with the request.
+The following script presents a graphic interface using python with a message that invites the user to fill out a form when the button is executed, it also disables the window control, preventing the user from complying with the request.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/110196579/181846518-7050a091-4cc7-4abc-890c-2e69ce2428fe.png">